 This part is similar on all Linux distributions.
 Download the Virtualmin installation script to your server,

 Run the script to install Virtualmin.

 You’ll be asked to confirm the action.
 Confirm it and Virtualmin installation will begin.
 It’ll take few minutes for the installer to complete.
-It’ll setup Apache 2.4, PHP 7 and MySQL 5.7.
+It’ll setup Nginx 1.10, PHP 7 and MySQL 5.7.
 You’ll be asked for permission to a swap file if your server has less than 1GB of RAM.
 You’ll be greeted with following message on your Putty screen when Installation completed.

 Installing PHP 7 Modules

 You’ll need few PHP modules installed on your server for some php applications to work.
 Following command will install essential PHP 7 modules on your server.

 apt-get install memcached php7.0-mysql php7.0-curl php7.0-gd php-pear php-imagick php7.0-imap php7.0-mcrypt php-memcache php7.0-tidy php7.0-xmlrpc php7.0-xsl php7.0-mbstring php7.0-zip